 4. University of Amsterdam

-As one of the world’s best mental health schools, the University of Amsterdam’s Psychology program was ranked first in Europe by the Times Higher Education.
-It is known for its vast specializations in Psychology and highly interactive small-scale learning sessions.
+As one of the European Union’s top-ranked psychology schools, the University of Amsterdam’s Psychology program is listed by the university as the top Psychology program in the European Union according to the Times Higher Education 2026 ranking.
+It is known for its specialization options in psychology and its interactive learning environment.

 5. Yale University